Sweden: Judicial system

 The Supreme Court of Sweden (Högsta domstolen) is the third and final instance in all civil and criminal cases in Sweden.
 The Supreme Court consists of 16 Justices (justitieråd), appointed by the Government, but the court as an institution is independent of the Riksdag, and the Government is not able to interfere with the decisions of the court.

 According to a victimisation survey of 1,201 residents in 2005, Sweden has above-average crime rates compared to other EU countries.
 Sweden has high or above-average levels of assaults, sexual assaults, hate crimes, and consumer fraud.
 Sweden has low levels of burglary, car theft and drug problems.
 Bribe seeking is rare.
 A mid-November 2013 news report announced that four prisons in Sweden were closed during the year due to a significant drop in the number of inmates, with prison numbers in Sweden falling by around 1% a year since 2004.

+Historically recognized for its low crime rates, Sweden has experienced an increase in gang-related and organized crime in recent decades, with firearm-related homicides among the highest in the EU.